una/personal-goals/README.md

 - [ ] Blog for Site Point: 5 Uses for Sass Maps
 - [ ] Continue Sassbites visual styling
 - [ ] Learn more about Polymer for Caret Cast site
-- [ ] Submit talks to the next 2 confs on list
+- [ ] Submit talk to Front End Design Conf
+- [ ] Seriously read through all of these dev tools [docs](https://developer.chrome.com/devtools/docs/network)

 ### Things I'll Do in the Future:
 - [ ] Set up yeoman generator